 Different manufacturers use different scoops, so you cannot use any old scoop and expect an accurate serving size.
 You must use the scoop included in the original packaging.
 If you use another scoop, you risk measuring a bigger or smaller serving.

 Scoops, especially heaping scoops, are not an accurate measure of a serving size.
-The amount of protein powder in a scoop can vary from serving to serving depending on how densely the powder is packed, and/or how much powder is heaped.
+The amount of protein powder in a scoop can vary from serving to serving depending on how densely the powder is packed.
 For an accurate serving size, you have to weigh your protein powder using a kitchen scale.
 The serving size is always listed in grams (g) on the Nutrition Facts panel, regardless of whether or not the manufacturer includes a scoop.

 Keep in mind that the Nutrition Facts are based on the serving size.
 If the serving size is one 30 grams and you scoop 60, you are getting twice the calories, protein, etc. than what is listed on the label.
 Also note that the Food and Drug Administration (FDA) allows a margin of error of 20% for the values on the Nutrition Facts label.
 This means that a 100 calorie serving of protein powder could contain anywhere from 80 to 120 calories without violating the law.

-How much is 1 scoop of protein powder?
+How much is one scoop of protein powder?

 Most scoops of protein powder are intended to hold 1 serving, or about 20 grams of protein.
-That said, some scoops only hold ½ serving, and how powder is in the scoop depends on how densely the powder is packed, as well as how much is heaped.
+That said, some scoops only hold ½ serving, and the amount of powder is in the scoop depends on how densely the powder is packed.
 Again, for an accurate serving size, refer to the Nutrition Facts panel for the weight in grams and use a kitchen scale.

 How many calories in a scoop of protein powder?